Holidays + Occasions

 Jade is a typical plant gift in traditional Chinese culture.
 The jade plant is said to represent good fortune and luck.
 It is originally from South Africa but is today one of the most popular bonsai plants.

-It is extremely easy to care for a jade plant.
+It is extremely easy care plant instructions a jade plant.
 They are actually a type of succulent.
 All the recipient has to do is water the plant semi-regularly, and it will be fine.
 For an inexperienced plant owner, a jade plant is ideal.

 Money Tree